Bar Harbor Airlines

-Bar Harbor Airlines was a United States commuter airline headquartered at Bar Harbor Airport in Trenton, Maine, and later in Houston, Texas.
+Bar Harbor Airlines was a commuter airline in the United States that operated from 1943 until it merged to form ExpressJet in 1991.
+It was headquartered at Hancock County–Bar Harbor Airport in Trenton, Maine, and later in Houston, Texas.

 History

-The company was founded by brothers Thomas and Joseph Caruso, as Bar Harbor Airways.
+The company was founded on October 2, 1943 by brothers Thomas and Joseph Caruso, as Bar Harbor Airways.
 They began flying charters and scenic flights from the Bar Harbor town dock.
-By 1950, they had established a base of operations at the Hancock County-Bar Harbor Airport.
+By 1950, they had established a base of operations at the Hancock County–Bar Harbor Airport.

 Operating as Bar Harbor Airways, the company started scheduled commuter flights in 1968, initially offering only flights to Bangor International Airport with jointly-marketed direct connections provided to Northeast Airlines flights to Boston Logan Airport and beyond.

 The collaboration with Northeast Airlines did not last long and direct flights from Bar Harbor to Boston were soon initiated to replace the connecting flights operated via Bangor.

 The Boston route proved popular and in 1972, now operating as Bar Harbor Airlines, the airline expanded its route system to five airports including an international route from Boston to Quebec City via Portland and Bangor, Maine.

 By 1974, the airline offered round-trip services between each city it served.
 Being a commuter airline made this easy, as each of its services consisted of short flights with quick turnaround times, and, with a large number of aircraft available, Bar Harbor had hubs in every city it served.
 During the 1970s, Bar Harbor Airlines primarily used Cessna 402's and 310's, later adding Beech 99 aircraft.

 The airline also offered cargo service to the destinations it served.
 Bar Harbor's first crash, on August 16, 1976, was on a cargo flight from Bangor International Airport in Bangor, Maine, to Bar Harbor.
 The airplane carried only one person, the pilot, and he was not injured.
 Peter Monighetti, chief pilot for the airline, was ferrying a Beechcraft 99 airplane from Bangor when the plane crashed on a ridge in Lamoine, Maine.
 Monighetti had been making an approach upon Bar Harbor Airport, located across the Jordan River in Trenton, Maine.

 In May 1978, the company announced the establishment service between Portland and Hartford, Maine.
 At this time, T. J. Caruso was president of the company.

 The airline's second accident proved to be tragic.
 On May 16, 1978, a flight carrying company founder Thomas Caruso, his son Gary Caruso (Vice President of the company) and two other company pilots, Peter Monighetti and Malcolm Connell, crashed in heavy fog near Bar Harbor Airport in Trenton, Maine.
 There were no survivors.
 The cause of the crash was later ruled to be a manufacturer defect and several family members of the crash victims received cash settlements from the manufacturer of the aircraft.

-On August 25, 1985, a Beechcraft Model 99 operating as Flight 1808 crashed while landing in Auburn, Maine.
+On August 25, 1985, a Beechcraft Model 99 operating as Flight 1808, crashed while landing in Auburn, Maine.
 Two crew members and six passengers, including Samantha Smith, died in the crash.